Barrett esophagus is a change in the normal squamous epithelium of the esophagus to specialized intestinal metaplasia.

-Presentation of Barrett esophagus may be asymptomatic, but it typically occurs in middle-aged white men who have had chronic gastroesophageal reflux disease (GERD).
+Presentation may be asymptomatic, but it typically occurs in middle-aged white men who have had chronic gastroesophageal reflux disease (GERD).
 Additional risk factors include tobacco use and obesity.

 Cancer risk is determined by the degree of dysplasia.

 Endoscopic screening and surveillance programs have multiple shortcomings.
 Screening of the general population is not recommended, and surveillance intervals vary depending on histologic findings.

 Proton-pump inhibitors are commonly used to control GERD symptoms and may reduce the risk of neoplastic Barrett esophagus.

 Endoscopic therapies play a central role in the management of dysplastic Barrett esophagus and early esophageal adenocarcinoma.